idaholab/virtual_test_bed/doc/content/resources/multiapps_chps/chp_3_applications.md

 #### VTB-SFR

 The Sodium-cooled Fast Reactor ([SFR](sfr/sfr.md)) example presently has the most complex MultiApp hierarchy.
-As is expected, neutronics (Griffin) is the parent application.
+As explained earlier, neutronics (Griffin) is naturally the parent application.
 The radial thermal expansion is simulated by a child application using the Tensor Mechanics module on the support plate with inlet coolant temperature.
 The axial expansion as well as the axial temperature profile is simulated by a BISON child application to capture fuel behavior.
 The fuel temperature boundary condition is calculated by a grandchild application using SAM's coolant channel models.
-A special approach used in this example is that the axial expansion of the fuel is simulated by another grandchild BISON (i.e. two BISON applications are involved) application instead of fully coupled with fuel thermal physics.
+A special approach used in this example is that the axial expansion of the fuel is simulated by another grandchild BISON (i.e. two BISON simulations/MultiApps are involved) application instead of fully coupled with fuel thermal physics.

 ## Other Applications